-Our children and parents having all moved out of our longtime home in Norman, Oklahoma, my wife Beth, my parents, and my mother in law, I make my home in Norman, Oklahoma.
-Our two children are now away in college.
-My research is concerned with two intersecting themes: how people understand religious others, and how they understand sacred texts—both their own and those of other religions.
-I teach courses on the Qur’an, Islamic law, Islamic theology, and religious studies at the University of Oklahoma, where I am an Associate Professor in the Religious Studies Program.
+Our children and parents having all moved out of our longtime home in Norman, Oklahoma, my wife Beth and I now live in a Midtown apartment in Oklahoma City—which makes us feel much younger than we actually are.
+My lifelong research program continues to address two intersecting themes: how people understand religious others, and how they understand sacred texts—both their own and those of other religions.
+I teach courses on the Qur’an, Islamic law, Islamic theology, and religious studies at the University of Oklahoma, where I am an Associate Professor in the Department of Religious Studies.

 My undergraduate studies in math and philosophy were at Gordon College.
 I subsequently earned an M.A. in Religious Studies at the University of Colorado, studied Islamic legal theory in Fez, Morocco, and completed a Ph.D. in West and South Asian Religions, with a focus on Islamic thought, at Emory University in 2004.
 My family and I spent the spring of 2013 in Indonesia.

-Both my research and my teaching aim at the development of ethical human relationships characterized by “a process of coming to understand through sacrificial listening” (see my article “Sacrificial Listening: Christians, Muslims, and the Secular University“).
+Both my research and my teaching aim at the development of ethical human relationships characterized by a process of coming to understand through sacrificial listening.